jstriaukas/midasmlpy/README.md

 # midasmlpy

- Python implementation of the midasML approach, see jstriaukas/midasml - main repository for the method.
+Python implementation of the midasML approach, see [jstriaukas/midasml](https://github.com/jstriaukas/midasml)  - the main repository for the method.